OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 # What next?

-Now you're using an external identity provider it is easy to increase your security.Â You could consider configuringÂ [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) - after all Octopus Deploy has access to your production environments!
+Now you're using an external identity provider it is easy to increase your security.
+You could consider configuring [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) - after all Octopus Deploy has access to your production environments!

 You should also consider disabling any authentication providers you aren't using, like Username and Password authentication which can now be disabled since Octopus Deploy 3.5.